MA Program Requirements

 Courses and Concentrations

-MA students must take the three "core" courses designated in the catalog:
+MA students must take the two"core" courses designated in the catalog:

-- Principles and Problems of Literary Study (must be taken in first semester or first term available)
+- Principles and Problems of Literary Study (must be taken in first term available)

 - Criticism I or II

-Students in the Master's program may enroll for thesis credit before their coursework has been completed, and they have filed a Plan of Study form with Graduate Studies (Plan of Study forms must be completed after 15 hours of coursework).
+Students in the Master's program may enroll for thesis or exam credit hours before their coursework has been completed, if they have filed a Plan of Study form with Graduate Studies (Plan of Study forms must be completed after 15 hours of coursework).
 Master's thesis credit may not be earned before commitment to a thesis topic and selection of the thesis committee (a Chair and two other members).
 This selection must be on record in the student's file the first term of registration for thesis hours, or else the grade for those hours will be recorded as "unsatisfactory."
+Students may opt to take a comprehensive exam in lieu of completing a thesis.
+The exam committee (a Chair and two other members) must be chosen before the student can enroll in exam hours.

 Other matters of advisement, which should be cleared with the advisor, might include stipulations about a student's completing prerequisite work before beginning work for the degree.
-If the student has not already satisfied the foreign language requirement upon admission, it should be fulfilled (by exam or course) early in the program.
-Students holding the Teaching Assistantship are required by the University to take nine credits and teach two courses (or receive an equivalent assignment) each term; since thesis hours may not be taken before naming of a committee, this admittedly demanding load might be relieved by enrolling in the Teaching Colloquium, which does not count as hours toward the degree and requires approval.
+If the student has not already satisfied the foreign language requirement upon admission, it should be fulfilled (by exam or course) by taking LIN 6107: History of the English Langugage (this class also counts as an elective in the degree), or by taking Readings for Research, a pass/fail class that satisfies the forgein langauge requirement, but does not count as an elective.
+Students holding the Teaching Assistantship are required by the University to take nine credits and teach two courses (or receive an equivalent assignment) each term.

 No course with a grade below "B-" (2.67) will count toward the Master's degree, and students must maintain a minimum GPA of 3.0 ("B") for graduation.